 4.0.3: The program uses Form AS 4(B) and/or Form AS 4(M) to report its most recent assessment outcomes for each program option to constituents and the public on its website and routinely up-dates (minimally every 2 years) its findings.
 The program uses Form AS 4(B) and/or Form AS 4(M) to report its most recent assessment outcomes for each program option to constituents and the public.
 The program updates Form AS 4 (B) and/or Form AS 4(M) on its website with the most recent assessment outcomes for each program option.
-The program uses Form AS 4(B) and/or Form AS 4(B) and/or Form AS 4(M) minimally every 2 years for each program options.
-Programs present competency-level data, aggregated to include all measures per competency (e.g., Measure 1 + Measure 2 / 2 = Total % of Students Achieving Competency, etc.).
-Programs must include data for each program option.
-Programs must include data in aggregate, inclusive of all program options Programs must present all levels of data by the COA's final decision phase.
-If data is incomplete or missing for one or more program options, the COA may choose a variety of decision types including but not limited to deferral, progress report, etc. Programs are not required to meet their benchmarks.
+The program updates the Form AS 4(B) and/or Form AS 4(M) minimally every 2 years for each program option. choose a variety of decision types including but not limited to deferral, progress report, etc. For programs under review for an Initial Accreditation decision: If the program documents that they will graduate their first cohort of students within 1-year, the program may be granted initial accreditation with a progress report.
+In such cases, the program is allowed up to 1-year to collect and present assessment outcomes.
+Programs are not required to meet their benchmarks.
 However, programs should articulate their plan to make data informed changes in response to AS 4.0.4.
 Use subheadings to clearly address each component of the standard.
 Each program option should be explicitly addressed in response to each standard.
 Separate data outcomes are presented for each program option.
+Programs should delineate students by program option where they are receiving a majority (51% or more) of the social work curriculum.
 REQUIRED FORM: The CSWE website houses the required assessment outcomes form.
-Regularly informing the public of assessment findings is a requirement of the Council of Higher Education Accreditation (CHEA) who recognizes CSWE's COA as the sole accreditor for social work education in the U.S. and its territories.
-On this required form, the percentage of students attaining the competency benchmark is inclusive of all identified measures for that competency (e.g., Measure 1 + Measure 2 / 2 = Total % of Students Achieving Competency, etc.).
-Provide an active hyperlink to the webpage where this form is posted publicly and indicate how frequently it is updated.
-The hyperlink should not lead directly to a pdf file because submitting an individual file link does not provide evidence that the form is public facing on the program's website.
+For assessment data, programs should submit their most current set of outcomes / data (which may reflect prior, yet still recent, data points).
+Programs must embed a copy of Form AS 4(B) or AS 4(M) directly in the accreditation document and submit an active hyperlink to verify that to program is posting and routinely updating assessment findings for program stakeholders and the public.
+Provide an active hyperlink to the social work webpage where this form is posted publicly.
+The hyperlink should not lead directly to a .pdf or other file type because submitting an individual file link does not provide evidence that the form is readily accessible on the social work program's website.
+COA and accreditation staff must be able to verify the public-facing location where the form is posted.
 DRAFT AT BENCHMARK 2 COMPLIANCE AT BENCHMARK 3 --- --- ---